Spappz/Pf2ooler/TERMS_OF_SERVICE.md

 When using Pf2ooler, you must follow these rules.
 We reserve the right to inhibit users who breach our rules from using parts of the service or the entire service.

-- You must abide by (Discord's terms of service)[https://discord.com/terms]
+- You must abide by [Discord's terms of service](https://discord.com/terms).
-- You may not use Pf2ooler in such a way that it imposes an unreasonable or disproportionate strain on the service's network or computer infrastructure
+- You may not use Pf2ooler in such a way that it imposes an unreasonable or disproportionate strain on the service's network or computer infrastructure.
-- You may not use Pf2ooler to harm or harass other users in any way, or use it as a platform to promote insulting or demeaning content
+- You may not use Pf2ooler to harm or harass other users in any way, or use it as a platform to promote insulting or demeaning content.
-- You may not use any automated technology such as a robot or scraper to access, scrape, or data-mine the service
+- You may not use any automated technology such as a robot or scraper to access, scrape, or data-mine the service.
-- You may not use Pf2ooler to break the law in any way
+- You may not use Pf2ooler to break the law in any way.

 The previous list is not exhausive and should be considered a guideline for appropriate behaviour.